benjaminocampo/DataCuration/README.md

 - Installing on Windows: Download the .exe from its main page on https://git-scm.com/download/win .
 Execute it, and follow the steps.

-In order to check out that the installation proceded correctly open a terminal or Anaconda Prompt and run:
+In order to check out that the installation proceeded correctly, open a terminal or Anaconda Prompt and run:

 ```bash
 git --version
 ```

-If it shows your current git version, you can move on with next step!
+If it shows your current git version, you can move on with the next step!

 #### Cloning this repository